 - Huge Schoolgirl: By far the tallest of the Genshiken's actual members with her basketball physique.

-- Younger than They Look: She is Rika's younger sister but she looks like the older of the two.
+- Younger than She Looks: She is Rika's younger sister but she looks like the older of the two.

 - Expy: Looks like a wider, female Sasahara; could be seen as the Sasahara/Ogiue equivalent for this 'season'.